 Ulugbek S. Kamilov

 Ulugbek S. Kamilov is an Assistant Professor and the Director of Computational Imaging Group (CIG) at Washington University in St. Louis.
-His main research area is computational imaging with a strong emphasis biomedical applications.
-His research interests include signal and image processing, large-scale optimization, machine learning, and statistical inference.
-He has co-authored over 22 journal and 44 conference publications in these areas.
+His main research area is computational imaging with an emphasis on efficient acquisition, reconstruction, processing, and analysis of spatiotemporal data.
+His research interests include signal and image processing, large-scale optimization, machine learning, computer vision, and statistical inference.

-Prof. Kamilov was born in Tashkent, Uzbekistan.
-He obtained his M.Sc. in Communication Systems and Ph.D. in Electrical Engineering in 2011 and 2015, respectively, from the École polytechnique fédérale de Lausanne (EPFL), Switzerland.
+Prof. Kamilov obtained his M.Sc. in Communication Systems and Ph.D. in Electrical Engineering in 2011 and 2015, respectively, from the École polytechnique fédérale de Lausanne (EPFL), Switzerland.
 He was an Exchange Student at Carnegie Mellon University (CMU), Pittsburgh, PA, USA, in 2007, a Visiting Student at Massachusetts Institute of Technology (MIT), Cambridge, MA, USA, in 2010, and a Visiting Student Researcher at Stanford University, Stanford, CA, USA, in 2013.
 From 2015 to 2017, he was a Research Scientist at Mitsubishi Electric Research Laboratories (MERL), Cambridge, MA, USA.

 Prof. Kamilov is recipient of the IEEE Signal Processing Society’s 2017 Best Paper Award (with V. K. Goyal and S. Rangan).
 His Ph.D. thesis was selected as a finalist for the EPFL Doctorate Award in 2016.
 His work on Learning Tomography (LT) was featured in Nature “News and Views” in 2015.